miguelcobain/ember-yeti-table/tests/dummy/app/pods/docs/sorting/template.md

 It is very common to customize the column header based on the sorting status of that column.
 Yeti table provides two approaches for this customization:

 - **css classes** - When a column is sorted ascending, it will have the `yeti-table-sorted-asc` class.
 When a column is sorted descending, it will have the `yeti-table-sorted-desc` class.
-You can use these to style according to your needs.
+You can use these to style according to your needs (if the default theme is applied).
 - **yielded hash** - Every `<header.column>` component will yield a hash of booleans that contains: `isSorted`, `isAscSorted` and `isDescSorted`.
 You can use these to customize the rendering of the column itself.

 In the following example we're showing `(sorted desc)` or `(sorted asc)` text depending on the sorting status of the column.